chrztoph/craft-cms-development-performance-tips/README.md

 # Craft CMS development performance tips

 Tips which can help to speed up Craft CMS development.
-I experienced loading times of **30s** and got it down to about **2s** with the tips liste below.
+I experienced loading times of **30s** and got it down to about **2s** with the tips listed below.

 * [Performance tips](#performance-tips)
     + [Disable debug toolbar](#disable-debug-toolbar)